SoerenTL/handelsregister-search/README.md

 **4. Search for a company**

-Type a company name into the search field, for example `ISLogic` or `Deutsche Bahn`.
+Type a company name into the search field.
 Choose a search mode if needed:
 - **All keywords** — results must contain every word you typed (default)
 - **Any keyword** — results contain at least one word